EU GMP Annex 11 Requirements for Computerised Systems in Pharmaceutical Manufacturing

 Importantly, Annex 11 does not apply to computerised systems used in non-GMP activities.
 A scheduling optimisation system, an energy management system, or a business intelligence tool operating in a pharmaceutical facility falls outside Annex 11 scope unless it creates or modifies GMP-regulated data.
 The GxP scope assessment framework applies here: the question is whether the system participates in GMP-regulated data handling, not whether it runs in a pharmaceutical building.

 Section 3 — Suppliers and Service Providers.
 When a pharmaceutical company uses an AI system developed by a third party — a vendor-supplied quality inspection model, a commercial process monitoring platform, or an outsourced ML development — the company retains responsibility for ensuring the system meets Annex 11 requirements.
-The practical implication: purchasing a vendor’s “validated” AI product does not transfer the validation obligation.
+Purchasing a vendor’s “validated” AI product does not transfer the validation obligation.
 The pharmaceutical company must verify that the vendor’s validation approach is adequate for the intended GMP use, and must maintain documented evidence of that verification.

 Section 9 — Audit Trail.
-Annex 11 requires that any GMP-relevant changes to data are recorded in an audit trail that captures the old value, the new value, the identity of the person (or system) making the change, and the timestamp.
+Annex 11 requires that any GMP-relevant changes to data are recorded in an audit trail capturing the old value, the new value, the identity of the person (or system) making the change, and the timestamp.
 For AI systems, this extends to model version changes: when a retrained model replaces the production version, the audit trail must record the change, the rationale, and the evidence that the new version meets acceptance criteria.

 Section 10 — Change and Configuration Management.
 Any change to a validated computerised system must follow a documented change management process.
 For AI systems, this covers model retraining, preprocessing pipeline modifications, infrastructure changes that could affect model behaviour, and training data updates.
 The change management process must include impact assessment and, where the risk warrants it, revalidation.

 Section 11 — Periodic Evaluation.
 Computerised systems must be evaluated periodically to confirm they remain in a validated state.
 This is where continuous monitoring becomes a regulatory requirement, not just an operational best practice.
-An AI model whose performance has not been assessed since initial validation cannot claim ongoing compliance with Annex 11 Section 11 — the periodic evaluation must demonstrate that the system continues to perform within its documented acceptance criteria.
+An AI model whose performance has not been assessed since initial validation cannot claim ongoing compliance with Section 11 — the periodic evaluation must demonstrate that the system continues to perform within its documented acceptance criteria.

 How does Annex 11 intersect with AI-specific challenges?

 Several AI-specific operational realities create friction with Annex 11 requirements that were designed for deterministic software.
 Understanding these friction points is necessary for designing AI systems that meet the regulation’s intent without producing validation artifacts that test the wrong properties.
-According to the European Medicines Agency (2024), Annex 11 non-compliance was cited in 22% of GMP inspection findings across EU manufacturing sites, making it one of the most frequently cited regulatory deficiencies.
-PIC/S reports that data integrity findings under Annex 11 increased by 35% between 2019 and 2023 across member state inspections.

 Model drift and Section 11

-Deterministic software does not change behaviour between validated versions — the same code running on the same infrastructure produces the same results.
+Deterministic software does not change behaviour between validated versions — the same code on the same infrastructure produces the same results.
 ML models can drift: the production data distribution changes, the model’s performance degrades, and the degradation may be invisible without monitoring.
 Section 11’s periodic evaluation requirement maps directly to this challenge, but the evaluation frequency must be informed by the model’s drift characteristics, not by an arbitrary schedule (quarterly, annually) designed for stable software.

 Explainability and Sections 8.1–8.2

-Practical approaches to this include: feature importance analysis (SHAP values, gradient-based attribution) for tabular models, saliency mapping for computer vision models (which regions of the image drove the defect classification), and documented decision boundaries for classification models.
+Practical approaches include feature importance analysis (SHAP values, gradient-based attribution) for tabular models, saliency mapping for computer vision models (which regions of the image drove the defect classification), and documented decision boundaries for classification models.
 The explainability approach should be part of the validation documentation — not because Annex 11 prescribes it, but because the ability to investigate AI system outputs is a prerequisite for meeting the regulation’s intent around data traceability and quality decision transparency.

 Electronic signatures and Section 14